 About the Bureau of Justice Assistance

-BJA is pleased to announce the launch of a new resource for the field—the BJA State and Territory Fact Sheets.
-The fact sheets provide a snapshot of state and territory statistics related to BJA investments, Byrne JAG Program highlights, crime trends, and related criminal justice information.
-BJA hopes these fact sheets will be useful to criminal justice agencies, as they can easily obtain and reference criminal justice data from state to state for a variety of purposes.
-BJA plans to update the fact sheets semiannually and anticipates future enhancements to this resource.
+BJA is excited to release the recently updated BJA State and Territory Fact Sheets.
+The enhanced web site features updated state and territory statistics related to BJA investments, Byrne JAG Program highlights, crime trends, and other criminal justice information.
+In addition to the web site, each state has an easily accessible PDF version of the fact sheet and detailed funding information that can be used for distribution.
+BJA hopes these fact sheets will continue to be useful to criminal justice agencies, as they can easily obtain and reference criminal justice data across the nation for a variety of purposes.

 BJA has released its Strategic Plan for fiscal years 2013-2016.
 The plan is based on one overarching guiding principle: Reduce crime, recidivism, and unnecessary confinement, and promote a safe and fair criminal justice system.
 Recognizing the need to be innovative, yet evidence-based and results-driven, BJA will focus on major strategic areas during this 5-year period.
 To learn more about the specific goals and strategies that will guide the efforts of the Bureau of Justice Assistance in the future, read BJA's Strategic Plan.

 Read the About BJA fact sheet

 BJA is a component of the Office of Justice Programs, U.S. Department of Justice, which also includes the Bureau of Justice Statistics, National Institute of Justice, Office of Juvenile Justice and Delinquency Prevention, Office for Victims of Crime, and Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.